voedger/voedger-internals/concepts/clusters/bootstrap.md

 - AppDeploymentDescriptor // cluster.AppDeploymentDescriptor

 Algorythm
-- Create stirages if not exists
+- Create storages if not exists
 - Initialize App Workspaces (but `blobber`, `router`)

 **apppartsctrl.New(...): Get rid of builtInApps**